 In this entry I'll

-show some scenes from the 234-mile, five-hour drive along the Parks and
+show some scenes from our five-hour drive along the Parks and

 Glenn Highways, our new campsite, and some activities on base.

 On a clear day, this is a memorable drive with stunning views of

 Denali and other mountains in the Alaska and Chugach Ranges.

 On Monday, unfortunately, it was mostly a wet and/or overcast mess